ukcs485gSpring23/sip-wjyyang24/README.md

 <!--
 Describe at least 3 features you want to add in the future before releasing your app in the app-store -->
-1. feature one
+1. Social features for friendly competition
-2. feature two
+2. Ability to delete tasks
-3. feature three
+3. Ability to import images into tasks

 ## Challenges faced while developing
 <!--